IQKV/checkstyle-config/README.md

 [![Build Status](https://know-how.run/api/badges/IQKV/checkstyle-config/status.svg)](https://know-how.run/application-configuration/checkstyle-config)

-This project provides a default configuration for checkstyle.
+This project provides a default configuration for Checkstyle.

 To use it, configure your maven-checkstyle-plugin like so: